justnonamenoname/lifeticle/readme.txt

 meaning that the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (further details in the necessity of a consciousness carrier in fundamentality).
 To disprove the theory, it is necessary, for example, to prove:
 That particles disappear upon death, or that we are in a virtual reality, or that there is a moment of death and undiscovered angels really arrive.
+The law of conservation of energy and the circulation of particles in nature lead to the main idea of the theory - the possibility of a next birth.
+To refute it, it is necessary to refute either the law of conservation of energy or the circulation of particles.
+The question: what happens if the brain’s particles end up in different brains of other organisms, leads to the idea of the consciousness carrier as a single particle.

 Orch OR theory